grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/00 About scenarios/02 VU allocation.md

 Some of the times it might make sense to use `maxVUs` include:
 - To determine necessary allocation in first-time tests
-- To add a little "cushion" to an expected baseline `maxVUs`
+- To add a little "cushion" to the pre-allocated VUs that you expect the test needs
-- For huge, highly distributed tests, in which you need to carefully scale load generators as you increment VUs.
+- In huge, highly distributed tests, in which you need to carefully scale load generators as you increment VUs.